 1) Failure to account for or to remit any moneys or documents that belong to others as set forth in Section 20-20(a)(16) of the Act;

 2) Failure to maintain and deposit in a special or escrow account, separate and apart from personal and other business accounts, all escrow moneys belonging to others entrusted to a designated managing broker or sponsoring broker while acting as a licensee, escrow agent or temporary custodian of the funds of others, as set forth in Section 20-20(a)(17) of the Act;

-4) Failure to make escrow records and related documents more than 2 years old that may not be located in the sponsoring brokers' office available, within 30 days after request, to the Division during normal business hours, in hard copy or electronically, as set forth in Section 20-20(a)(27) of the Act and Section 1450.755; and
+4) Failure to make escrow records and related documents more than 2 years old available, within 30 days after request, to the Division during normal business hours, in physical or electronic form, as set forth in Section 20-20(a)(27) of the Act and Section 1450.755; or

 5) Commingling money or property of others with the licensee's own money or property, as set forth in Section 20-20(a)(22) of the Act.